-Figure 3-5.
-Front Panel of a Program that Reads and Displays a Voltage Waveform
+Figure 1-5.
+Front Panel for Program that Reads & Displays a Voltage Waveform

 Outside the computer, the voltage to measure is at some unknown level.
 A real number represents that level.
 Remember that a real number can be any number between positive and negative infinity and can have an infinite number of digits.
-The PCI-1200 NI-DAQ data acqusition boards we have are set to digitize voltages which lie in the range of 0 to +10 volts.
+The PCI-1200 NI-DAQ data acquisition boards we have in the EECS Circuits Lab are set to digitize voltages which lie in the range 0 to +10 volts.
 The input analog value can be any value in between these limits.
 Once the value is inside the computer, you represent that value with a digital number with some limited number of digits.
 In a coming weeks, you will study this area of resolution (# of digits) further.
-For now, you will concentrate on the software side of DAQ and how to acquire data.
+For now, you will concentrate on the software side of DAQ.